Welcome To Ability Connection Colorado

-EnerCom’s Charity Golf Tournament Raises Over $55,000 for ACCO Programs
+EnerCom’s Annual Charity Golf Tournament Generates Commitments of $57,400 for ACCO Programs

-A big “Thank You” to EnerCom Consulting for raising more than $55,000 for Ability Connection Colorado through its annual charity golf tournament on Sunday, August 17th at the at the Arrowhead Golf Club in Littleton, Colorado.
-The tournament served as the kickoff event for Enercom’s 19th Annual Oil and Gas Conference, which drew 117 companies from all over the world, including many industry leaders.
+A big “Thank You” to EnerCom, Inc. for generating charity commitments of more than $55,000 for Ability Connection Colorado through its annual charity golf tournament on Sunday, August 17 at the at the world-renowned Arrowhead Golf Club in Littleton, Colorado.
+The tournament served as the kickoff event for EnerCom’s The Oil and Gas Conference® 19, which drew 118 companies from all over the world, including many industry leaders.
 Golfers enjoyed the scenic venue at Arrowhead and a perfect day of weather.
 At the conclusion of the tournament, attendees gathered together for a little bonus entertainment, courtesy of one of Denver’s favorite funnymen, comedian, Josh Blue.
+The annual charity tournament is the highest grossing event for ACCO.

 EnerCom first named ACCO beneficiary of the tournament in 2006.
-Since that time, the annual fundraiser has gifted well over $300,000 to help support the critical work Ability Connection does on behalf of Coloradoans with disabilities and other challenges.
-The cause is near and dear to Enercom President Greg Barnett and wife, Tommye, as they have two nephews impacted by Cerebral Palsy.
+Since that time, the annual fundraiser has gifted more than $300,000 to help support the critical work Ability Connection does on behalf of Coloradans with disabilities and other challenges.
+The cause is near and dear to Enercom President Greg Barnett and wife, Tommey, as they have two nephews impacted by Cerebral Palsy.

 As Barnett explains, “EnerCom’s relationship with Ability Connection Colorado, through its annual golf tournament and participation in other events hosted by Ability Connection Colorado, provides EnerCom with a trusted platform to build lasting customer and personal relationships, while giving back to a very personal cause”.